13zebras/about-tom/Tom_Stine_Resume.md

 Web3 and NFT projects with Buildspace using Solidity, JS, and React on Ethereum, Polygon, and Solana.
 React + HTML/CSS/JS.
 Linux/Bash/Zsh.

 #### Non-Technical:
-Experienced teacher in a wide variety of subject areas, ages 14-70+, online and in person.
+Experienced, effective teacher in a wide variety of subject areas, ages 14-70+, online and in person.
+Excellent writing and public speaking skills.
 Video production and editing for a wide variety of uses.
-Excellent writing and public speaking skills.
 Photo editing with Photoshop & GIMP.

-## HIGHLIGHTS
+## EDUCATION/EXPERIENCE HIGHLIGHTS

 ### Web3 Training, Projects, and Courses, Online
 - Buildspace, Moralis Academy, JULY 2021 - PRESENT